NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 ------

 **Note**
-If CDK notices are appearing in your AWS CloudFormation template output, provide the `--no-notices` option with your command\.
+If CDK notices are appearing in your AWS CloudFormation template output, provide the `--no-notices` option with your command.

 To deploy this template using the CDK CLI, you can run the following: